jmcphers/k5hoa/content/pool.md

 This is a private pool for those who live in the neighborhood and those who have purchased a pool pass.
 One-day passes are not sold.
 However, every household is allowed up to 4 guests/day at $2 per guest.

+{{< figure src="/img/poolinfo-thumb.png" title="Pool Info" >}}
 ## Info Sheet

-Here is double sided sheet you can print with all the information you need for the Pool, the Summer BBQ, Pool Parties, Swim Team, and more.
+Here is a double sided sheet you can print with all the information you need for the Pool, the Summer BBQ, Pool Parties, Swim Team, and more.

 ## Rules